 # 8 – Los Angeles is Burning

 Next on our top 10 Bad Religion songs list is a great song from 2004’s The Empire Strikes First.
 It is one of the band’s more political cuts, being about sensationalism in the American media.
 It reached number 40 in the Billboard Charts and the album itself reached the same position in the album charts.
 Many of the songs on the record were lyrically inspired by the war in Iraq which was a very current global issue during the time of its release.
-By this point the Gurewitz was back in the band and they were back on Epitaph.
+By this point, the Gurewitz was back in the band and they were back on Epitaph.

 # 7 – Watch It Die

 This track is taken from 1993’s Recipe For Hate which was their major label debut and is largely considered to be their breakthrough album.
-This is somewhat solidified by the fact that this track features Eddie Vedder from Pearl Jam on backing vocals, who at that time were one of the biggest selling bands of the then-massive grunge movement.
+This is somewhat solidified by the fact that this track features Eddie Vedder from Pearl Jam on backing vocals, who at that time were one of the biggest-selling bands of the then-massive grunge movement.
 The track has an element of that kind of sound to it.
-Grunge was often said to have been the next punk movement and Bad Religion were a punk band who were clearly taking the opportunity to make their mark here.
+Grunge was often said to have been the next punk movement and Bad Religion was a punk band who were clearly taking the opportunity to make their mark here.

 # 6 – Into the Night

 Here we have an earlier track from the band taken from their debut album How Could Hell Get Any Worse?
 This track sounds quite different from the later material that the band would find mainstream success with.
 This is pure early 80’s hardcore and is rather reminiscent of Black Flag, with Graffin’s vocal performance being very similar to that of Henry Rollins.
-This record had a much rawer production than a lot of the later material.
-Naturally, with it being underground hardcore, no singles were released from and it did not chart.
+This record had a much rawer production than a lot of the later materials.
+Naturally, with it being underground hardcore, no singles were released and it did not chart.